The Pet Parent Hotline | Calm The Chaos, Spend Smarter, and Love Life With Your Pets Again

-I’m your host, Amy Castro, longtime industry pro, animal rescuer, and trusted advisor to thousands of families looking for practical pet behavior help and support.
-I teach pet parents the communication and advocacy skills that make everything easier, from vet visits to behavior conversations to setting boundaries at home.
-After fostering more than 4,000 animals and helping their people go from overwhelmed to capable and confident, I’ve learned one thing: you’re not a bad pet parent, you just haven’t gotten advice tailored to your real life.
+I’m your host, Amy Castro, a longtime animal rescuer and trusted advisor to thousands of pet parents.
+After fostering more than 4,000 animals, I’ve learned one thing: you’re not a bad pet parent.
+You just haven’t gotten advice that fits real life.

-Start with the episode that matches what you’re dealing with today, and let’s make things easier together.
+Start with the episode that matches what you’re dealing with today.

 How to Get Through the Holidays When Facing Pet Loss